The doctors look after the Assisted Pilgrims both in the Accueil and in the hotels, and are available to see others on the Pilgrimage if needed.

 The Nursing Team is led by the Chief Nurse (currently Tina Quinn).

-If you wish to join us, please contact our pilgrimage’s Chief Nurse via email at email@example.com for an Application Form.
-You can also enquire through Tangney Tours or your Diocesan Director.
+If you wish to join us, please download the form provided on this page and return a filled out copy to the Chief Nurse as requested.
+You can also contact our pilgrimage’s Chief Nurse via email at email@example.com or enquire through Tangney Tours or your Diocesan Director.

 We warmly welcome you to work with us, in a voluntary capacity.
 It may be possible to subsidise you a minimal amount.
 This may be in the form of subsidised accommodation.
 Subsidies will only be given to nurses who are staying the whole Pilgrimage week (Friday to Friday).
 Nurses are expected to do some fundraising of their own to help with their expenses.
 Nurses are advised to approach their Diocesan Directors and local Parish, who may be able to help with expenses.
 Please Contact Us you need the contact details of your Diocesan Director.